GoogleCloudPlatform/opentelemetry-operations-java/RELEASING.md

 2. Prepare `master` for the next development cycle by changing the build file to the next minor snapshot (e.g. `0.5.0-SNAPSHOT`).

+    _If there are breaking changes in this release, and the example project code must be changed before the build would pass, you can skip `./gradlew build` for now and fix the example code after you complete the remaining steps in this document._

     ```bash
     $ git checkout -b bump-version master